-TO OFFER A SAFE, CLEAN AND HEALTHY ENVIRONMENT ALONG WITH EVERY RESOURCE POSSIBLE TO SET A PATH FOR VETERANS TO FIND THEIR SELF-WORTH, DIGNITY AND PURPOSE.
-WE GUIDE VETERANS IN A POSITIVE DIRECTION TO ALLOW THEM EVERY OPPORTUNITY TO SUCCESSFULLY TRANSITION FROM SOLDIER TO CIVILIAN.
+TO BE THE HAND UP NOT THE HANDOUT TO VETERRANS AND FIRST RESPONDERS.
+TO PROVIDE ANIMAL EMOTIONAL SUPPORT COMPANIONS, FOOD, CLOTHING AND EVERY RESOURCE POSSIBLE TO SET A PATH FOR VETERANS TO FIND THEIR SELF-WORTH, DIGNITY AND PURPOSE.
+TO ALLOW OUR VETERANS AND FIRST RESPONDERS EVERY OPPORTUNITY TO SUCCESSFULLY TRANSITION FROM SOLDIER TO CIVILIAN.

 $ 25.00 for 1 Ticket

 1. Brand New 2020 Ford F-150 Platum

 2nd Prize 2 Round Trip Tickets for two First Class anywhere in the world

 You do not have to live in Arizona to win, and you do not have to be present t win.
 Mr. Click himself will call you.

 You can pay your raffle tickets through Zelle using 520-955-4806 or through Paypal using Shawsranch@gmail.com Please add 4% for Paypal fees.
 You can make the check out and send it to H.M.
 Shaw's Veterans Ranch @ 5175 S. Melpomene Way.
 Tucson AZ 85747

 Email your name address and phone# to TammiThompson@shawsranch.org.
 We will mail your tickets right out to you. you can also reach us on Facebook

 ✅ Feed Homeless Veterans & 1st Responders or anyone in-need